EthanC/CallofDuty.py/README.md

 asyncio.get_event_loop().run_until_complete(main())
 ```

-## Versioning
+## Releases

-In general, CallofDuty.py follows [Semantic Versioning](https://semver.org/) as closely as possible for tagging releases of the project.
+CallofDuty.py follows [Semantic Versioning](https://semver.org/) for tagging releases of the project.

+Changelogs can be found on the [Releases](https://github.com/EthanC/CallofDuty.py/releases) page and follow the [Keep a Changelog](https://keepachangelog.com/) format.

 ## Contributing